Analyzing Next-Generation Sequencing Data

 Tuition, course cost, and enrolling

-All students must pay for on-site room and board (see Orchard Dorms) upon arrival.
-It should be about $500.
+All students must pay for on-site room and board (see Orchard Dorms) prior to arrival.
+It should be about $650.
 We will make arrangements for housing *after* choosing students; please do not contact KBS directly.

 Applicants must commit to spending both weeks on-site!
-The middle Sunday will be free.
+The middle Sunday will be open.